 1. Needle aponeurotomy (NA) is a minimally-invasive procedure performed under local anesthesia in the office.
-This procedure is also referred to as “percutaneous fasciotomy” by some surgeons.
 Using the tip of a needle, the tight cords in the palm are perforated multiple times.
 Then the fingers are manipulated to rupture the cords, allowing the fingers to straighten.
-This procedure is performed in the office but it is still considered a type of “surgery” and it has some risks.
-Skin tears, skin irritation, pain, bruising, and swelling at the needle site are common.
+This procedure is performed in the office.
+It has some risks: skin tears, irritation, pain, bruising, and swelling at the needle site are common.
 These symptoms usually resolve and heal in a few days.
-More severe complications such as infections, injuries to the nerves and flexor tendons are rare.
+More severe complications such as infections, injuries to the nerves and flexor tendons are very rare.
 This procedure was developed in France in the 1980s and has gained popularity in the United States recently.
 Not everyone is a candidate for this procedure.
 This is the least expensive treatment intervention for Dupuytren’s and the procedure has minimal downtime.
 Recurrence rates are high, but the procedure can be repeated in the future for recurrent contractures.

 What is the recovery?